 Adshusheer – A tribe associated with the Eno and Shakori in North Carolina in 1701.
 They were thought to have been located near present-day Durham, North Carolina.
 The Adshusheer were probably absorbed by one of the tribes with which they were associated.

-Agawam (or Agawom) – A name of frequent occurrence in south New England; Long Island, New York; and at least three villages or tribes in Massachusetts.
+Agawam (or Agawom) – A name of frequent occurrence in southern New England; Long Island, New York; and at least three villages or tribes in Massachusetts.
 The most important of these villages was located near present-day Ipswich, Massachusetts.
 However, the site was sold by the chief in 1638.
 This band was part of the Pennacook Confederacy and was almost extinct in 1658.
 However, as late as 1726 there were still three families living near Wigwam Hill.
 The second tribe or band of that name had its chief town on Long hill, near Springfield, Massachusetts.
 Springfield was sold in 1635 and the Indian town was in existence in 1675.
 This tribe was commonly classed with the Pacomtuc.
 The third was about Wareham, Massachusetts, the site of which was sold in 1655.
-It was probably subject to the Wampanoag, but joined in the plot against the English in 1621.
+It was probably subject to the Wampanoag but joined in the plot against the English in 1621.

 Akonapi – A people mentioned in the ancient Walam Olum record of the Delaware, with whom they fought during their migrations.
 They have been identified with the Akowini of the same tradition, thinks it probable that they lived immediately north of the Ohio River in Ohio or Indiana.
 He regards Akowini as “correspondent” with Sinako, and Towakon with Towako; the latter he identities with the Ottawa, called by the Delaware Taway.
 If this identification is correct, it is likely that the Akonapi were the Sinago branch of the Ottawa.